Skip to content

 • --constraint="CPU_GEN:SKX"

 Note that the first option requests that the entire allocation be fulfilled by either CBASE or the newer, somewhat faster CBASE.1 machines.
-Mixing these node types, --constraint="(CLASS:SH3_CBASE | CLASS:SH3_CBASE.1)", is likely reasonable in most cases where resources are limited (a full allocation of one or the other is not available), but will effectively restrict the faster machines to the lower clock speeds (and other performance factors) of the older nodes, and is genearlly considered an inefficient use of resources.
+Mixing these node types, --constraint="(CLASS:SH3_CBASE | CLASS:SH3_CBASE.1)", might be reasonable in most cases where resources are limited (a full allocation of one or the other is not available), but will effectively restrict the faster machines to the lower clock speeds (and other performance factors) of the older nodes, and is genearlly considered an inefficient use of resources.
 CPERF machines are not well suited for MPI jobs because, 1) they operate at lower clock speeds, and 2) they lack the memory bandwidth to operate all 128 CPUs simultaneously.

 Job submission